 Sun exposure and salt can make hair look brassy.
 The solution?
 If committing to a full color revamp is too much, Padilla suggests an in-salon hair gloss.
 “This is a semi-permanent color that counteracts business, replenishes shine, seals the ends, and makes the hair smooth again.”
-Try these stylist-approved tricks for the shiniest hair ever.
-(Hint: A gloss is one of them.)
+(Try these stylist-approved tricks to get shiny hair.)

 Try a hair mask treatment

 After a summer of harmful sun, chlorine, and salt-water damage, it’s important to re-hydrate the scalp and strands.
 You could try an at-home avocado hair treatment, or do what Padilla recommends: A nutrient-rich hair mask treatment with protective oils, kinds of butter, and extracts to replenish sun-damaged hair and dry, frizzy locks.
 Try La Tierra Sagrada Hair Treatment or R+Co Palm Springs Pre-Shampoo Treatment Mask.
 (Here’s how to repair damaged hair with items that are already in your home.)

 Take a break from heat styling

 You already know that heat styling can cause major damage.
 And if you already have sun-damaged hair, it’s that much more susceptible.
 It’s best to give your hair a break for a few weeks.
 There are tons of no-heat styles that’ll leave your strands looking great.
 Justine Marjan, beauty influencer and celebrity hairstylist, recommends braids with a leave-in conditioner (Try: It’s a 10 Potion 10 Miracle Instant Repair Leave-In or Kristin Ess Weightless Shine Leave-In Conditioner).
 “You can sleep in them and take them out in the morning for natural looking waves.”
-Be sure brush up on the pro-approved ways to air-dry tresses so they still look awesome.

 Switch to a silk pillowcase

 “Cotton pillowcases are absorbent and can actually draw moisture out of your hair and skin while you’re sleeping,” explains Marjan.
-Silk won’t, leaving your hair silky smooth (pun intended).
+Silk won’t, leaving your hair silky smooth.
 Added bonus: It also reduces knots and extends your blowout.
 Try: The Hollywood Silk Solution Silk Pillowcase or Spasilk 100% Pure Silk Pillowcase.
-Try these other tricks to make your blowout last for days.
+(Beware of the signs you need certain hair nutrients.)